chiaatt/note-taking-fe/README.md

 ## Improvements
 - Allow users to add more than one label when creating or updating a note (backend already supported)
 - Display the notes in a card format rather than in a table
+- Allow to filter by more than one label